-To achieve these outcomes, the ISO has found the need for a total of 46 transmission projects, the vast majority of which would be built in California.
-They range in projected costs from \$4 million to \$2.3 billion, for a total infrastructure investment of an estimated \$9.3 billion.
-These include, most notably:
+To achieve these outcomes, the ISO has found the need for a total of 45 transmission projects, the vast majority of which would be built in California.
+They range in projected costs from \$4 million to \$2.3 billion, for a total infrastructure investment of an estimated \$7.3 billion.7 The comprehensive analysis included screening of hundreds of options and detailed assessments of over 60 alternatives in addition to the recommended projects.
+The alternative analysis considered transmission upgrades, preferred resources (such as storage) and remedial action schemes.
+The recommended projects include, most notably:

 - A new 500 kV transmission line running west from the Arizona border into southern Imperial County, new 500 kV transmission lines angling up from southern Imperial County to northern San Diego and extending into the southern LA Basin, and upgrades to the existing 500 kV and 230 kV lines along the Interstate 10 (I-10) corridor.
-Together, these upgrades provide access to east Riverside County, Imperial County and Arizona solar generation, Imperial Valley geothermal, and New Mexico wind generation; - A new 500 kV transmission line from southeastern Nevada to the eastern edge of the LA Basin and rebuilding of existing southeastern Nevada 230 kV transmission inside the ISO to 500 kV, providing access for Eldorado and Pisgah area solar generation, southeastern Nevada solar and geothermal generation, and Wyoming and Idaho wind generation; - Upgrades to the Lugo-Victor-Kramer 230 kV transmission system to access north of Lugo solar resources; and - A host of smaller upgrades improving access to other smaller resource zones.
+Together, these upgrades provide access to east Riverside County, Imperial County and Arizona solar generation, Imperial Valley geothermal, and New Mexico wind generation; - Upgrades to the Lugo-Victor-Kramer 230 kV transmission system to access north of Lugo solar resources; and - A host of smaller upgrades improving access to other smaller resource zones.

 Figure ES-1 illustrates the specific zones and capacities in each zone enabled by this Transmission Plan.
-The network upgrades are recommended in this plan to make all of the base amounts available and, in Southern California, to also make most of the sensitivity7 amounts available as well.
+The network upgrades are recommended in this plan to make all of the base amounts available and, in Southern California, to also make most of the sensitivity8 amounts available as well.
 As the CPUC has already determined that the sensitivity amounts in this year's plan will be the base in next year's transmission plan, the remaining network upgrades needed to achieve the sensitivity amounts will be approved next year.